Harvey Weinstein: I've Done More Professionally for Women Than Anyone in Hollywood

 “He will be remembered by the collective will of countless women who stood up and said enough,” they continued.
 We refuse to let this predator rewrite his legacy of abuse.”

-Weinstein will stand trial next month on accusations of rape and other sexual offenses.
+Harvey Weinstein will stand trial next month on accusations of rape and other sexual offenses.
 He intends to plead not guilty, having already reached a tentative $25 million financial settlement with dozens of his accusers.

 Follow Ben Kew on Facebook, on Twitter at @ben_kew, or email him at bkew@breitbart.com.